2023 Solar Incentives Guide for Niskayuna, NY - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you probably think of federal incentives first.
-A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a specific percentage of the cost of your solar system.
+Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
+One of the incentives that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a specified percentage of your solar system's cost.

-To better understand how the ITC could apply to your situation, call your local Niskayuna solar panel installation expert and ask for more information.
+To best understand how the ITC could apply to your situation, contact your local Niskayuna solar panel installation expert and ask for more information.

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-Under the new program, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 may be eligible for a 30% tax credit.
-The amount of the credit will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
-Starting in 2023, it will also be easier to qualify for credits for energy storage systems with the new act.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+Now, solar installation projects begun after January 1, 2022, and finished by December 31, 2032, might qualify for a 30% tax credit.
+The amount of the credit will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.

 State & Local Solar Incentives